-- Initiate and sustain interactions to share personal experiences, opinions, aspirations, thoughts and feelings and to discuss aspects of young experience - Listening

-- Develop classroom language to participate interactions such as clarifying, apologising, appreciation, showing complimenting, and reflecting on their learning experiences - Speaking

-Access ideas and information from a range of spoken, print and multimodal texts, compare views, state opinions, and present Reading Writing
+- Initiate and sustain interactions to share experiences, personal opinions, aspirations, thoughts and feelings and to discuss aspects of young people's experience. - Develop classroom language to participate in interactions such as clarifying, apologising, showing appreciation, complimenting, and reflecting on their learning experiences. - Access ideas and information from a range of spoken, print and multimodal texts, compare views, state opinions, and present information in different formats to inform or interest others.

+- Convey information, ideas and opinions using different modes of presentation that take account of context, purpose and audience. - Translate familiar social and community texts, such as emails, chat room posts, public signs and notices, from Chinese into English and vice versa, considering the role of culture when transferring meaning from one language to another. - Participate in intercultural interactions, recognising how their own cultural norms impact on language use and that intercultural communication involves shared responsibility for meaning making.